Intestacy Law Lawyers Sydney NSW

 FAQs about Intestacy in NSW

 Dying intestate means a person has passed away without leaving a legally valid Will.
-When this occurs, their estate is distributed according to a strict legal formula set out in NSW law.
+When this happens, their estate is distributed according to a strict legal formula set out in New South Wales law.

-These are the legal rules in the Succession Act 2006 (NSW) that dictate who is entitled to inherit a deceased person’s assets, and in what order of priority, when there is no Will.
+The rules of intestacy are set out in the Succession Act 2006 (NSW).
+They determine who is entitled to inherit a deceased person’s estate, and in what order of priority, when there is no valid Will.

-The order of inheritance is legislated.
-The primary beneficiary is a surviving spouse or de facto partner.
-If there is no spouse, the estate passes to children, then parents, then siblings, and so on through the family tree.
+The order of inheritance is prescribed by law.
+A surviving spouse or de facto partner is the primary beneficiary.
+If there is no spouse, the estate passes to children, then parents, then siblings, and further through the family line.

-Letters of Administration is a court order from the Supreme Court of NSW that formally appoints a person (an ‘Administrator’) with the legal authority to manage and distribute the estate of someone who died intestate.
+Letters of Administration is a court order from the Supreme Court of NSW that appoints an Administrator with legal authority to manage and distribute the estate of a person who has died without a Will.

 Yes.
-Probate is the process for validating a Will and authorising an Executor.
+Probate confirms the validity of a Will and authorises an Executor to act.
 Letters of Administration is the process used when there is no valid Will to appoint an Administrator.

-Usually, the person with the greatest entitlement to the estate under the intestacy rules, such as the surviving spouse or an adult child, is the person eligible to apply to the court to be appointed as the Administrator.
+Usually, the person with the greatest entitlement under the intestacy rules—such as a surviving spouse or adult child—is eligible to apply to the court to be appointed as Administrator.

 Not always.
-For very small estates or where all assets were jointly owned, it may not be necessary.
-However, to deal with real estate or significant bank accounts and investments, a formal Grant of Letters of Administration is required.
+For very small estates or where assets were jointly owned, it may not be required.
+However, to deal with real estate or significant assets, a formal Grant of Letters of Administration is usually necessary.

-If you were the deceased’s only spouse or de facto partner and all their children were also your children, then yes, you typically inherit the entire estate.
+If you were the deceased’s only spouse or de facto partner and all children were also your children, you will generally inherit the entire estate.

-In this common scenario, the surviving spouse is entitled to the deceased’s personal effects, a set statutory legacy (a sum of money), and half of the remaining estate.
-The other half is divided equally among all of the deceased’s children.
+In this situation, the surviving spouse is entitled to the deceased’s personal effects, a statutory legacy, and half of the remaining estate.
+The other half is shared equally among all of the deceased’s children.

-No. Step-children have no automatic right to inherit under the rules of intestacy, unless they have been legally adopted by the deceased.
+No. Step-children do not automatically inherit under the rules of intestacy unless they were legally adopted by the deceased.

 Yes.
-In NSW, you should apply for Letters of Administration within 6 months from the date of death.
-Applying later requires a satisfactory explanation for the delay to be provided to the court.
+In NSW, an application should generally be made within six months of the date of death.
+A later application requires an explanation to be provided to the court.

-The process can be longer than when there is a Will, as it involves identifying all eligible family members and obtaining the court order for Letters of Administration before the estate can be managed.
-It can take several months to over a year.
+The process can take longer than estates with a Will.
+Identifying eligible relatives and obtaining Letters of Administration can take several months to over a year, depending on complexity.

-The deceased’s specific share in a property owned as ‘tenants in common’ does form part of their estate and will be distributed according to the rules of intestacy.
+The deceased’s share of property owned as tenants in common does form part of the estate and is distributed according to the rules of intestacy.

 How Our NSW Wills & Estate Lawyers Can Assist You